Climate and Average Weather Year Round in Kaohsiung Taiwan

 In Kaohsiung, the average percentage of the sky covered by clouds experiences extreme seasonal variation over the course of the year.

-The clearer part of the year in Kaohsiung begins around October 4 and lasts for 6.7 months, ending around April 27.
-On January 16, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 72% of the time, and overcast or mostly cloudy 28% of the time.
+The clearer part of the year in Kaohsiung begins around October 5 and lasts for 6.7 months, ending around April 28.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Kaohsiung varies significantly throughout the year.

-The wetter season lasts 4.4 months, from May 10 to September 22, with a greater than 28% chance of a given day being a wet day.
-The chance of a wet day peaks at 50% on August 16.
+The wetter season lasts 4.4 months, from May 11 to September 23, with a greater than 28% chance of a given day being a wet day.
+The month with the most wet days in Kaohsiung is August, with an average of 15.1 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 50% on August 16.
+The month with the most days of rain alone in Kaohsiung is August, with an average of 15.1 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 50% on August 17.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Kaohsiung experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Kaohsiung.
-The most rain falls during the 31 days centered around August 8, with an average total accumulation of 12.9 inches.
+The month with the most rain in Kaohsiung is August, with an average rainfall of 12.5 inches.

-The least rain falls around January 3, with an average total accumulation of 0.5 inches.
+The month with the least rain in Kaohsiung is January, with an average rainfall of 0.6 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.